Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

-The {\em minimum} physics required to simulate an accretion disk are gravity and hydrodynamics (assuming the disk is dense enough for the continuum assumption to hold).
+The \emph{minimum} physics required for a global simulation of an accretion disk are gravity and hydrodynamics (assuming the disk is dense enough for the continuum approximation to hold).
 Since many disks have masses that are small compared to the mass of the central compact object, the self-gravity of the disk can often be ignored.
-Therefore, in this section, gravity will simply mean that of the central compact object.
+Therefore, in the next three sections, gravity will simply mean that of the central black hole.

-\subsubsection{Hydrodynamics + Gravity}
+\subsubsection{Hydrodynamics + gravity}

-The first researcher to develop and use numerical algorithms for simulating relativistic accretion flows was Wilson \cite{wilson_72}, who considered the spherical infall of material with a non-zero specific angular momentum toward a Kerr black hole using the full metric, although restricted to two spatial dimensions.
+The first researcher to develop and use numerical algorithms for simulating relativistic accretion flows was Wilson~\cite{wilson_72}, who considered the spherical infall of material with a non-zero specific angular momentum toward a Kerr black hole using the full metric, although restricted to two spatial dimensions.
 Wilson was able to confirm the additional centrifugal support that the infalling material experienced due to the rotating black hole.
-For sufficiently high values of angular momentum, the material could not immediately accrete onto the black hole; instead, a sort of fat disk of the type described in \S \ref{section-thick-disks} formed behind an accretion shock.
+For sufficiently high values of angular momentum, the material could not immediately accrete onto the black hole, instead forming a fat disk of the type described in Section~\ref{section-thick-disks}.

-In many ways, Wilson's pioneering work was at least a decade ahead of its time and there was consequently a lull in activity until Hawley and Smarr collaborated with Wilson to revive his work \cite{hawley_84b,hawley_84a}.
-As an example of how analytic and numerical work can complement each other, it is worth noting that one of the test cases they used for their new two-dimensional relativistic hydrodynamics code was based on the analytic theory for relativistic thick disks \cite{fishbone_76,abramowicz_78,kozlowski_78}, which had been worked out in the time since Wilson's original simulations.
-Using the analytic theory, they constructed a series of disks with different (constant) specific angular momenta, from $\ell < \ell_{ms}$ to $\ell > \ell_{mb}$.
-The $\ell > \ell_{mb}$ case yielded a static solution as expected and confirmed the ability of their code to accurately evolve such a solution in multi-dimensions over a dynamical time.
-The $\ell < \ell_{mb}$ cases showed greater time variability and illustrated the power of direct numerical simulations to extend the usefulness and applicability of theoretical models.
+In many ways, Wilson's pioneering work was at least a decade ahead of its time and there was consequently a lull in activity until Hawley and Smarr collaborated with Wilson to revive his work~\cite{hawley_84b, hawley_84a}.
+As an example of how analytic and numerical work can complement each other, it is worth noting that one of the test cases they used for their new two-dimensional relativistic hydrodynamics code was based on the analytic theory for relativistic thick disks, which had been worked out in the time since Wilson's original simulations.
+Using the analytic theory, they constructed a series of disks with different (constant) specific angular momenta, from $\ell < \ell_\mathrm{ms}$ to $\ell > \ell_\mathrm{mb}$.
+The $\ell > \ell_\mathrm{mb}$ case yielded a static solution as expected and confirmed the ability of their code to accurately evolve such a solution in multi-dimensions over a dynamical time.
+The $\ell < \ell_\mathrm{mb}$ cases showed greater time variability and illustrated the power of direct numerical simulations to extend our understanding of black hole accretion.